amerello/Theia/docs/source/image.rst

   We also read in the EXIF information to determine the focal length.
-Currently, we only make the focal length publicly accesible but we save all EXIF data and this more functionality can be easily added if needed.
+Currently, we only make the focal length publicly accesible but we save all EXIF data and more functionality can be easily added if needed.

   .. code-block:: c++